SynthDAO/snx-limit-orders/specs/Node.md

 ## Introduction

-The Limit Order Execution Node is an always-running node that collects `newOrder` events from the `SynthLimitOrder` contract and executes each order when its `minDestinationAmount` condition is met by the Synthetix oracle (Synthetix `ExchangeRates.sol` contract).
+The Limit Order Execution Node is an always-running node that collects `NewOrder` events from the proxy contract and executes each order when its `minDestinationAmount` condition is met by the Synthetix oracle (Synthetix `ExchangeRates.sol` contract).

 ## Requirements
 * The node collects executable limit orders as soon as their execution conditions are met.